Your Bantam must substantially complete and recognisable as a motorcycle, not a collection of parts in boxes!

 On the Back of one of these photos there must be a statement written to the effect of

 I have inspected this motorcycle on ________________date of inspection

 I confirm that it is exactly as seen in this photograph

 People eligible to sign it would be anyone that can countersign a passport such as a Member of Parliament, Justice of the Peace, Minister of Religion, a professionally qualified person (e.g. doctor, engineer, lawyer, teacher), local councillor, bank officer, established civil servant, Police Officer or a paid up member of the BSA Bantam Club (perhaps your local Area Rep?).

 When you have the application complete, send the required documents listed above to the Dating Officer (contact him for the address details) along with a covering letter (which should contain a contact telephone number in case of difficulties) explaining exactly what you require, include your Membership Number if applicable.
 If everything is in order the Dating Officer will issue a Dating Certificate, copy and authenticate the relevant documents (returning the originals to you) and forward the complete application pack to the DVLA.

-The non-refundable fee*1 is £15 for BSA Bantam Club Members and £25 For Non-members.
-Cheque made payable to the BSA Bantam Club.
+The non-refundable fee*1 is £20 for BSA Bantam Club Members and £30 for Non-members by Cheque made payable to (check with Dating Officer).